max-pv/data-observability/README.md

 # Data Observability Frontend

-This is the frontend component of a tiny data-observability application.
-It is built using React with Typescript and utilizes Recharts for data visualization.
+This is a tiny data-observability application.
+It provides a dashboard to visualize telemetry signals in real-time and query historical data.

 ## Running

-To run the frontend, ensure that you have Docker and Docker Compose installed.
+To run the app, ensure that you have Docker and Docker Compose installed.
 Then, navigate to the project directory and execute the following command:

 ```bash
 docker compose up --build